JohnReyGimenez/BLE-Hardware/README.md

     - Firmware for the ESP32-B, which handles all network communication.
     - Receives data packets from ESP32-A via ESP-NOW.
     - Connects to the local Wi-Fi network.
-    - Formats the data as a JSON payload and sends it to the Rails API via an HTTP POST request.
+    - Formats the data as a JSON payload and sends it to the server via an HTTP POST request.